Pierce Brosnan: 1987 offer

+Being Bond

+Legal disputes between the Bond producers and the studio over distribution rights resulted in the cancellation of a proposed third Dalton film in 1991 and put the Bond series on a hiatus for several years.
+After the legal issues had been resolved, Dalton decided not to return for a third film.
+On 7 June 1994, Brosnan was announced as the fifth actor to play Bond.

 Brosnan was signed for a three-film Bond deal with the option of a fourth.
 The first, 1995's GoldenEye, grossed US$350 million worldwide, the fourth-highest worldwide gross of any film in 1995, making it the most successful Bond film since Moonraker, adjusted for inflation.
 It holds a 78% rating on Rotten Tomatoes, while Metacritic holds it at 65%.
 In the Chicago Sun-Times, Roger Ebert gave the film 3 stars out of 4, saying that Brosnan's Bond was "somehow more sensitive, more vulnerable, more psychologically complete" than the previous ones, also commenting on Bond's "loss of innocence" since previous films.
 James Berardinelli described Brosnan as "a decided improvement over his immediate predecessor" with a "flair for wit to go along with his natural charm", but added that "fully one-quarter of Goldeneye is momentum-killing padding."

+Brosnan returned as Bond in 1997's Tomorrow Never Dies, 1999's The World Is Not Enough, and 2002's Die Another Day: all three movies received mixed reviews, but were a success at the box office; Brosnan himself subsequently criticised many aspects of his fourth Bond movie.
+During the promotion for the fourth movie, he mentioned that he would like to continue his role as James Bond: "I'd like to do another, sure.
+Connery did six.
+Six would be a number, then never come back."

+When accepting the Bond role, Brosnan asked Eon Productions to be allowed to work on other projects between Bond films.
+The request was granted, and for every Bond film, Brosnan appeared in at least two other mainstream films, including several he produced, playing a wide range of roles, ranging from a scientist in Tim Burton's Mars Attacks!, to the title role in Grey Owl, which documents the life of Englishman Archibald Stansfeld Belaney, one of Canada's first conservationists.

 In 1996, Brosnan formed a film production company called Irish DreamTime along with producing partner and longtime friend Beau St. Clair.
 Brosnan and St. Clair released Irish DreamTime's first production, The Nephew, in 1998.
 One year later, the company's second studio project, The Thomas Crown Affair, was released and met both critical and box office success.